 Verify that the links you want to share are valid in regular intervals so your link building campaign doesn’t result in dissatisfied potential customers and SEO signals taking people to unavailable content.

-The Mistake of Assuming You Have to Link to Everything
+5. Don't Make the Mistake of Assuming You Have to Link to Everything

 When you cite other sources, do cite them by source, name and author.
 However, you do not have to include links to these other sources, especially if those links may take people off of your page or away from the discussion thread about your product.